-- 1. Pursuant to Government Code section 68085.9, the Judicial Council of California may open a Distribution Bank Account to which a trial court deposits money that otherwise is required to be deposited into a county's treasury or with the county treasurer.
+- 1. Under Government Code section 68085.9, the Judicial Council of California may open a Distribution Bank Account to which a trial court deposits money that otherwise is required to be deposited into a county's treasury or with the county treasurer.
 A Distribution Bank Account may be opened only with the written consent of the trial court's county and approval of the Administrative Director.
 See Policy No. FIN.
-13.01 Banking Services, Section 6.1, Authority for Trial Courts to Establish Bank Accounts, Paragraph 3, for detailed information about opening a Distribution Bank Account.9 - 2.
+13.01, section 6.1, paragraph 3, for detailed information about opening a Distribution Bank Account.9 - 2.
 After obtaining the required approvals, a trial court must (1) make deposits of cash receipts received by the trial court directly to the Distribution Bank Account,